 5. The SMF sends the Nsmf_PDUSession_UpdateSMContext response.

-6. The AMF sends N2 response to NG-RAN acknowledging the indication and the AMF considers the UE is in CM-CONNECTED with RRC_INACTIVE state.
+6. The AMF sends N2 MT Communication Handling response message to NG-RAN acknowledging the NG-RAN request and indicating the AMF has taken the NG-RAN request into account.
+The AMF considers the UE is in CM-CONNECTED with RRC_INACTIVE state.